arthijayaraman-lab/semi-supervised_learning_microscopy_images/README.md

 }
 ```
 ## Funding
-This project is financially supported by the U.S. National Science Foundation, Grant NSF DMREF #1921839 #1921871.
+This project is financially supported by the U.S. National Science Foundation, Grant NSF DMREF #1921839 and #1921871.